|This picture is used on a lot of sites and stories about 'western civ'|

 WHAT ABOUT OUR GREEKS & ROMANS?
 For the last eight or ten thousand years civilizations have been appearing all the way from Eastern Asia to Europe and North Africa.
 At first these civilizations were local—mere points of light in a vast night of barbarism and savagery.
 They were also isolated; the civilizations of Egypt, Chaldea, India, and China developing separately, with slight influence upon each other.
 But gradually civilizations spread, met, interacted, synthesized.
 Finally, in Europe, a great civilizing tide set in, first displaying itself in the "Classic" civilization of Greece and Rome, and persisting down to the "Western Civilization" of our own days.”

-So, western civ just mean in this case making something European, "Europeanization".
+So, western civ just means in this case making something European, "Europeanization".
 That is about as clear as one can be connecting 'western civ' to imperialism, colonialism, and appropriation of the past.

 Conclusion to Part 1 of this history of the term 'western civilization': The historical development of the 'western civ' narrative is bound up to imperialism and colonialism, white supremacism, classism and exceptionalism—a whole range of -isms that position ‘western civilization’ as a ‘white’, Christian, elite culture that is somehow still ‘universal’ and superior to all others.
 As Alastair Bonnett has argued (quite persuasively, I think): “The term ‘western’ remained and remains racially coded, burdened with the expectation that the world will never be ‘free’, ‘open’ and ‘democratic’ until it is Europeanized” (The Idea of the West, 34).